MRS. ELIZABETH VILLARS

-Mr. John Colin Villars is the Group Managing Director (GMD) of Camelot.
-From previous work experience in Investment Banking (Corporate Finance), he was instrumental in the listing of Camelot Ghana Limited on the Ghana Stock Exchange, in the country’s first ever fully-underwritten IPO.
+John is presently the CEO of CAMELOT Ghana plc.
+From previous work experience in Investment Banking (Corporate Finance), he was instrumental in the listing of Camelot Ghana Limited on the Ghana Stock exchange, in the country’s first ever fully-underwritten IPO.

-Caroline Andah is a consult who has worked for 30 years in Ghana’s financial sector.
+Caroline Andah is a consult who has worked for over 30 years in Ghana’s financial sector.
 She started her career at the Ministry of Finance and Economic Planning as an Economic Officer.
 She then moved to the private sector, worked at New World Investment Services as the Head of Brokerage, Research and General Operations, worked for several years at CDH, in various capacities including, Head of Corporate Finance and Head of Brokerage and Asset Management and was also the General Manager of HFC Investment Services responsible for both investment services and real estate development until she set up her own consulting firm, Hadna Trust Ltd, providing financial intermediation services including originating, structuring and arranging short and medium term facilities for small and medium scale enterprises.

 Caroline holds an MBA in Finance from the University of Houston and a BA in Economics with Statistics from the University of Ghana.

 Dr. Henry Mensah Brown is currently a Senior Lecturer and Head of Department of Food Process Engineering in University of Ghana.
-He has an earned a PhD in Chemical Engineering from Imperial College of Science, Technology & Medicine in London and an MBA in Finance from the University of Ghana.
+He has an earned PhD in Chemical Engineering from Imperial College of Science, Technology & Medicine in London and an MBA in Finance from the University of Ghana.
 He is a member of the Advisory Board of the Institute of Applied Science & Technology of the University of Ghana.
 He was a Principal Consultant for Deloitte & Touche (West Africa) Limited and Director, Corporate Finance & Equity Research of Gold Coast Securities Limited.
 He was also the General Manager for the Domod Aluminium Company Limited.
 He is a member of the Technical Committee (TC22) for Oil and Gas Standards in Ghana and a member of the Ghana Institution of Engineers (GhIE).